 The DSL/headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded by the DSL/headteacher using the Staff member cause for concern form and stored securely and confidentially.
+All low-level concerns will be recorded using the low-level concern form and stored securely and confidentially.

 These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with

 SAFER WORKING PRACTICE